Skip to main content

 3. Try an escape room.

 For your thrill-seeking kid, book an escape party with Conundroom in Redmond.
-Your group (participants must be age 7 or older) will have the option of choosing one of several adventures, including Northwest Express and Time Travel (for teens and adults) and The School of Magic and The Crafted Adventures.
+Your group (participants must be age 7 or older) will have the option of choosing one of several adventures, including Northwest Express, Time Travel (for teens and adults), The School of Magic or The Crafted Adventures.

 Good to know: If your kids are younger than 13, you’ll need at least one adult at the party, and that supervising adult is free to attend.
 Regardless of the number of players, there will only ever be one group in the game.